goroomer/image-proxy/README.md

 Overview
 ======
 This little project was built to answare our need for a simple image proxy solution.
-It is very light, with no frameworks to slow down the request.
+It is very light, using GD/iMagick through the image intervention lib.

 Thanks
 ======